 Every 60 seconds, there are 293,000 new posts and 136,000 new photos posted on Facebook alone.

 With so much content flooding social media sites, it becomes even more challenging for brands to rise above the din.

-Businesses need to leverage every strategy and tactic they can to effectively market on social media.
+Businesses need to leverage every strategy and tactic to market on social media effectively.

 Having a weak or unappealing design could cause your content to be totally skipped and lost in the feed.